kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 At this point, Kaltura will start analyzing the uploaded file, prepare for the transcoding and distribution flows and any other predefined workflows or notifications.

-## Searching Entries
+## Finding Entries

-To retrieve that newly uploaded entry, we'll use the [Kaltura Search API](https://developer.kaltura.com/console/service/eSearch/action/searchEntry).
+To retrieve that newly uploaded entry, we'll use [media.list](https://developer.kaltura.com/console/service/media/action/list).
+If you inspect that API in the console, and expand the filter object, you'll see a whole bunch of options for filtering down to the entries you want.

-**Step 1: Params and Operator**
-If you have multiple search conditions, you would set an `AND` or `OR` to your operator, but in this case we’ll only be searching for one item.
-However, you still need to add a searchItems array to the operator.
+### Finding Entries By Name

+In the case of this example, a quick way to find the new entry is by searching for part of its name - in this case, "Logo".
+We need a filter object called `KalturaMediaEntryFilter` on which to set the values, which we then pass to the endpoint.

-{% code_example search1 %}
+{% code_example list1 %}
 &nbsp;

-**Step 2: Search Type**

-We'll be using the Unified search, which searches through all entry data, such as metadata and captions.
-Other options are `KalturaESearchEntryMetadataItem` or `KalturaESearchEntryCuePointItem`.
-We'll add that search item to the first index of the search operator.
+The result will return as a list of  `KalturaMediaEntry` objects.
+Notice the Pager object.
+It is useful for large result sets if you want to get a specific amount of results for page.

+### Finding Entries By Date

+Another way to find the entry is by date.
+Using epoch timestamp, this code lists all entries created in July of 2019:

-{% code_example search2 %}
+{% code_example list2 %}
 &nbsp;

-**Step 3: Search Term**

-We'll search for the kaltura logo sample video, which we named accordingly.

-{% code_example search3 %}
-&nbsp;

-**Step 4: Search Item Type**

-In this case, we want an exact match of the text in our search term.
-Other options are `partial` or `startsWith`.

-{% code_example search4 %}
-&nbsp;

-**Step 5: Add Highlight**

-We set `addHighlight` to True so that we can see exactly where our search term appeared in the search results.

-{% code_example search5 %}
-&nbsp;

-**Step 6: Search**

-{% code_example search6 %}
-&nbsp;

-Success!
-The result will return as a list of  `KalturaMediaEntry` objects.
+>Note that Kaltura Sessions with limited privileges might get limited results when making a `media.list` API call.

+To conduct a more thorough search, for example, **if you want to search within captions or metadata**, use the [Kaltura Search API](https://developer.kaltura.com/console/service/eSearch/action/searchEntry).
+Read about it [here](https://developer.kaltura.com/api-docs/Search--Discover-and-Personalize/esearch.html).

 ## Embedding Your Video Player
 You have your entry ID, so you’re just about ready to embed the kaltura player, but first you’ll need a `UI Conf ID`, which is basically the ID of the player in which the video is shown.